 Some people say you need realistic goals and others say you need outrageous goals.
 As you have probably guessed, I like outrageous goals!
 The reason I like outrageous goals is that they are challenging!
 If I know that I can reach a goal and if I know exactly how to reach it, where is the motivation for me to push myself?
 I want goals that make me think and reach for new ideas and systems.
 I have no idea what opportunities or challenges will face me in the future, so why should I limit my future goals to what I can do now?
 I may have a huge increase in income or find a new system that allows me to buy houses cheaper.
 I have such a lofty goal because I have no idea what could happen.

-Many great athletes will tell you how important visualization is to succeeding in sports.
+Many great athletes will tell you how important visualization is to succeed in sports.
 Great golfers visualize exactly how their shot will look before they hit it.
 Basketball players repeatedly visualize hitting the game-winning shot.
 The wealth teachers are all huge supporters of visualization.
 They say visualization will give your subconscious a clear picture of what you want and then your subconscious will do its best to make it happen.
 If you want to change your life, start visualizing how it should be every day.
 Better yet, go see, touch, and smell the things you want.
 Test-drive the car you always wanted, look at your dream home, or immerse yourself with the things you want and your subconscious will get to work.
 I wrote a ten-year dream story on exactly how I wanted my life to be.
 I described a beautiful house and in three months, I bought that house.
 I was not even planning to move and in no way thought I could afford a house like the one I have now, but it became a reality.
-Here is a full write-up on how and why buying my dream house happened so quickly.

 Using all I have learned to reach my goals

 Based on the ideas I have just discussed, I think I have a good chance of reaching 100 rental properties.
 I still do not know exactly how it will happen, but I know it will or I will find a better and more challenging goal.
-I have to train my subconscious to help me reach the goal.
+I have to train my subconscious to help me reach my goal.
 I have to be positive all the time.
 I have to think about my goals constantly and break it down into manageable pieces.
 I must have help and I have to focus more intently on my important goals.
 I also have to visualize myself already achieving my goals and having everything I want.
 Even if not all of this makes me rich, worst-case scenario, I am a positive, determined, focused person who knows exactly what he wants.
-I recently bought a Lamborghini Diablo thanks to goals and visualization.

 Breaking down big goals makes them more realistic